microsoft/moaw/workshops/advanced-aks/workshop.md

 We will upgrade the current cluster API server, and the Kubernetes version running on the nodes, from version `1.28.0` to version `1.29.9`.
 Run the following command to upgrade the AKS API server version.

-> NOTE: The az aks upgrade command has the ability to seperate the upgrade operation to specify just the control plane and/or the node version.
+> NOTE: The az aks upgrade command has the ability to separate the upgrade operation to specify just the control plane and/or the node version.
 In this lab we will run the command that will upgrade both the control plan and nodes at the same time.

 ```bash
 az aks upgrade --resource-group myResourceGroup --name myAKSCluster --kubernetes-version 1.29.9
 ```

-You will be promted to confirm you will be upgrading yoru cluster and the cluster will be unavailable during the upgrade.
+You will be prompted to confirm you will be upgrading your cluster and the cluster will be unavailable during the upgrade.
 Type `y` to proceed with the upgrade.

 ```bash
 Kubernetes may be unavailable during cluster upgrades.